Five Holiday Interior Design Mistakes To Avoid

 In your excitement to put together your interior design, you may forget about your little one and pets.
 But you should always keep in mind that pets and children tend to be more active and curious.
 They could be running around and knock over those glass displays or get tangled in the hanging lights.
 Even your little goof-ball might lick that fake snow you sprayed on your windows and get sick.

 The way I see it, holiday decorations are a disaster waiting to happen if you have a naughty one at home.
 So don’t gamble with these hidden hazards – keep them someplace your child or pet cannot reach.
 Want to keep your little one busy?
-Gift them a book or a stuff teddy bear to play with!
+Gift them a book or a stuffed teddy bear to play with!

 ‘Tis the season for holiday decorations and nothing is more pivotal to the idea of holiday decorations than the Christmas tree.
 Whether large or small, faux or fresh, natural or flocked; the tree and all that is associated with it is rightfully considered the heart and soul of holiday decorations.